MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-capacity-notifications.md

     * **An Autoscale v-core has been added** - A notification will be sent once autoscale starts and every time a v-core is added.

     * **You've reached your Autoscale maximum** - A notification will be sent when all the autoscale v-cores are fully utilized.
-If the capacity continues to use all the autoscale v-cores, throttling will be applied to your capacity.
+Throttling will be applied to your capacity if it continues to be overloaded.

 5. In the section **Send notifications to**, select who you want the notifications to be emailed to: